xbmc/kodi-tv/src/content/article/kodi-20-1-nexus-release/index.md

 **Filesystems**

-* A fix in Samba was made that "corrected" a long-standing assumption - it turns out that documentation doesn't always match the code implementation.
-We now handle both the old Samba implementation, and the new "correct" implementation.
+* A fix in Samba was made that "corrected" a long-standing assumption - it turns out that documentation doesn't always match code implementation.
+We now handle both the old Samba implementation and the new "correct" implementation.
 * Further improvements to the new NFS4 implementation have been made by **@thexai** .
 This fixes stalls/errors and brings some performance improvements to our NFS implementation.

 **Game/Retroplayer**